pitt-crc/wrappers/docs/source/install.rst

    environments with conflicting package managers (like `lmod <https://lmod.readthedocs.io/en/latest/>`_).

-All commandline applications are installed
+All command line applications are installed

 .. code-block::